All Products

 Document Center

-To implement file sharing by using file systems, you can create a General-purpose NAS file system or an Extreme NAS file system.
-Then, you can mount the file system on one or more compute nodes.
-NAS file systems can be mounted on the compute nodes of the following services: Elastic Compute Service (ECS), Container Service for Kubernetes (ACK), Function Compute, and Platform for AI (PAI).
-You can also access NAS file systems in on-premises data centers.
+To enable file sharing, create a General-purpose NAS or an Extreme NAS file system and then mount it on multiple compute nodes.
+You can mount NAS file systems on cloud compute nodes such as ECS instances, containers, Function Compute (FC), and Platform for AI (PAI).
+You can also mount and access NAS file systems from on-premises data centers.

 Background information

-A General-purpose NAS file system and an Extreme NAS file system have different features and are suitable for different scenarios.
+General-purpose NAS file systems and Extreme NAS file systems offer different features and are suitable for different business scenarios.
 For more information, see General-purpose NAS file systems and Extreme NAS file systems.

 Prerequisites

-Apsara File Storage NAS (NAS) is activated.
-The first time you visit the product page of NAS, follow the instructions to activate the service.
+Ensure that File Storage NAS is activated.
+When you log on to the product page of File Storage NAS for the first time, follow the on-screen instructions to activate the service.

 Important

-On the product page, you can click Resource Plan to purchase NAS resource plans rather than NAS file systems.
-NAS resource plans are used only to offset the storage usage fees of NAS file systems.
-For more information, see Resource plan overview.
+The product that you purchase on the activation page is a NAS resource plan, not a NAS file system.
+NAS resource plans are used to offset the storage capacity fees for NAS file systems.
+For more information, see Resource plans.

-Create a General-purpose NAS file system in the NAS console
+Create a General-purpose NAS file system in the console

 1. Log on to the NAS console.

-2. In the lower part of the Overview page, click Create General-purpose NAS File System.
+2. In the lower section of the Overview page, click Create General-purpose NAS File System.

-3. On the General-purpose NAS (Pay-as-you-go) page, configure the parameters.
-The following table describes the parameters.
+3. On the General-purpose NAS (Pay-as-you-go) page, configure the parameters for the file system.

 Parameter